Murder on My Mind

 "Murder on My Mind" (censored as "Mischief on My Mind") is the third single by American rapper YNW Melly from his debut mixtape I Am You.
 The song was originally uploaded onto SoundCloud on March 4, 2017, and later released as a single by 300 Entertainment on June 1, 2018.
 "Murder on My Mind" is considered YNW Melly's breakout hit, and garnered even further attention after the rapper turned himself in for double murder charges on February 13, 2019.

 Background

 YNW Melly thought up the chorus of "Murder on My Mind" in early 2016 when he was first incarcerated at the age of 16.
-The song was written in March 2017, with him allegedly committing the double homicide in October 2018.
+The song was released in March 2017, with him allegedly committing the double homicide in October 2018.
 Despite this, his prosecutors attempted to gain the ability to use the lyrics to the song, alongside 55 others, as evidence in his 2023 retrial.
 In 2019, YNW Melly's father remixed the song, in which he claimed his son to be innocent.

 A music video for "Murder on My Mind", directed by Gabriel Hart, was released on August 3, 2018.
 In 2020, a TikTok trend emerged – in which an action was tied to the first beat of the song – which used the song.

+Composition

+"Murder on My Mind" is 4 minutes and 29 seconds long.
+It was written by Melly and Eduardo Juarez Hernandez, known professionally as SMKEXCLSV.
+SMKEXCLSV produced the song, while J Lacy contributed as a mastering engineer and Michael Nguyen was the mixing and recording engineer.
+It is a trap song with piano-oriented production described as "mesmerizing".
+SMKEXCLSV created the beat for the song through FL Studio.
+He said in a Genius interview that he first established the melody of the song by using a stock piano plugin from the software which gave a "dark vibe".
+He then programmed the percussions, including the claps, snares, hi-hats, a kick, and an 808, before adding a stock vocal sample and finally a flute sample, which he likened to the orchestral song Lux Aeterna.

+Lyrically, "Murder on My Mind" has been described as "haunting" and "deeply personal".
+It revolves around the first-person account by Melly of a protagonist who commits a homicide and struggles emotionally to deal with the consequences, "with the detachment of a narrator numb to chaos" according to Billboard writer Charles Holmes.
+The first part of the song sees Melly rap about his conditions and thoughts while incarcerated.
+He says that he was imprisoned over Christmas and was unable to visit his friends or mother, and that "When I'm all alone in my jail cell, I tend to get in my feelings."
+When asked if this line and other parts of the song were derived from his own experience in prison, he said: "Yes, certain parts".